 Keeping track of your restaurant staff attendance is extremely important and is a crucial restaurant staff KPI.
 A restaurant management software generally helps you to track their attendance.
-While genuine reasons of taking an off can be considered, if you happen to see that some of your employees are consistently taking an off every other day, or coming and leaving after or before their scheduled time then you can consider having a word with them.
+While you should consider genuine reasons for taking an off, if you happen to see that some of your employees are consistently taking an off every other day, or coming and leaving after or before their scheduled time then you can consider having a word with them.
 Since, after scheduling the employees, if an employee doesn’t appear or comes in late, it might put higher pressure on your other staff, this will affect their performance.

 Optimum restaurant staff performance has the potential of driving a restaurant towards success.
 If all your restaurant staff starts performing their daily task diligently, then you can be sure that your customers will be happy.
 Such instances will help you to retain customers and augment your overall sales.
 Try out these tips to monitor your restaurant staff performance, and see how the entire productivity rises!